tcranston/cranston-it/about.md

 title: About
 permalink: /about
 ---
-We aim to provide creative and quality web deveopment and consultancy ervices to individuals and small businesses, enabling them to acheive a dynamic web presence.
+We aim to provide creative and quality web deveopment and consultancy services to individuals and small businesses, enabling them to acheive a dynamic and appealing web presence.
 Our services include:

 * General website consultancy and advice
 * Website design